 For more information, read our article Rights During a Detention or Arrest.

-At the police station, you might be asked to do other tests to measure the exact amount of alcohol in your blood or determine whether you’ve taken drugs.
+At the police station, you might be asked to do other tests to measure the exact amount of alcohol or drugs in your blood.

 The breath sample test involves taking a breath sample to measure the level of alcohol in your blood.
 It is more precise than the preliminary breath test using an approved screening device.
 If the result shows a blood-alcohol level over the legal limit (.08), it can be used as proof that you committed a crime.
 A qualified technician, who can be a police officer, gives the test.